willbryk720/RacingHexapods/README.md

 # RacingHexapods
-Racing hexapod with Q-learning walking algorithm against one with uninformed search method of walking.
+Race hexapod with Q-learning walking algorithm against one with uninformed search method of walking.
 Last hexapod to finish is a rotten egg!

 This was my project for my class, "CS182: Artificial Intelligence" taught by Professor Scott Kuindersma at Harvard.

-View CS182FinalReport.pdf for a full report of the project and its methods.
+View CS182FinalReport.pdf for a full report of the project description, methods, and results.

 # Instructions for Running Simulation